Inuit Sign Language

-Inuit Sign Language (IUR, Inuktitut: ᐆᒃᑐᕋᐅᓯᖏᑦ or Atgangmuurngniq ᐊᑦᒐᖕᒨᕐᖕᓂᖅ) is an indigenous sign language.
+Inuit Sign Language (IUR; ᐃᓄᐃᑦ ᐆᒃᑐᕋᐅᓯᖏᑦ) is one of the Inuit languages and the indigenous sign language of Inuit.
 It is a language isolate native to Inuit communities in the Canadian Arctic.
 It is currently only attested within certain communities in Nunavut, particularly Baker Lake and Rankin Inlet.
 Although there is a possibility that it may be used in other places where Inuit live in the Arctic, this has not been confirmed.

 Of the estimated 155 deaf residents of Nunavut in 2000, around 47 were thought to use IUR, while the rest use American Sign Language (ASL) due to schooling.
 It is unknown how many hearing people use the language nor how many people are monolingual.
 As it is a highly endangered and relatively hidden language, it has no protection under the federal or territorial governments of Canada.
 However, IUR exists alongside ASL interpretation within the Legislative Assembly of Nunavut as of 2008.
 Recently, there has been increased interest in the documentation of the language which would be done through the Nunavut Council for People with Disabilities and the Inuit Broadcasting Corporation (IBC).
-As well, there is push to expand the interpretation/translation programme through Arctic College to include IUR.
+As well, there is a push to expand the interpretation/translation programme through Arctic College to include IUR.

+Etymology

+Within Academia and the wider majority community, little is known about Inuit Sign Language, Greenlandic Sign Language, nor about other manual languages of the Inuit.
+One way to broadly refer to Inuit sign languages is by using:

+However, each linguistic community has its own term for sign language: